 Detail of analysis: Indirectly age-standardised rate per 100,000 population; and/or indirectly age-standardised ratio, based on the Australian standard.

-Source: Compiled by PHIDU using data from the Australian Institute of Health and Welfare, supplied on behalf of State and Territory health departments for 2015/16 to 2017/18; and the 2016 estimated resident population (erp) calculated by PHIDU - see Data Source above.
+Source: Compiled by PHIDU using data from the Australian Institute of Health and Welfare, supplied on behalf of State and Territory health departments for 2016/17 to 2018/19; 2016, 2017, 2018 and 2019 weighted average estimated resident population (erp) was calculated by PHIDU – see Data Source above.